Reverse Total Shoulder Replacement

 A sling is maintained for one month to let the tissues heal, however simple activities with the hand in front of the body, including feeding oneself, washing hands, and getting dressed, are permitted immediately after surgery.
 Patients regain full use of the arm by two or three months with final subtle improvements noted well up to or past one year following surgery.

-Minimizing risk is a top concern of Dr. Obermeyer, however, complications are possible even when appropriate precautions are undertaken.
+Minimizing risk is a top concern of shoulder surgeon Dr. Obermeyer, however, complications are possible even when appropriate precautions are undertaken.
 Infection, dislocation, fracture (during or after surgery), nerve injury, stiffness, pain are all possible but very uncommon.
 Consulting your primary physician to ensure you are medically fit to undergo surgery is important to prevent medical conditions such as heart arrythmias, strokes, and blood clots.

 Schedule a shoulder consultation